common glandular disorders in pets

-Endocrine glands produce hormones that control all kinds of activities in the body at the cellular level.
-These glands are found throughout the body, from the brain where the hormones dopamine and oxytocin are made, to the thyroid gland in the neck, to the adrenal glands in the abdomen, which produce stress-managing corticoids, to the insulin producing pancreas, to the sex organs, which produce androgens and estrogens.
+Endocrine glands produce hormones that control all kinds of activities in the body.
+These glands are found throughout the body, from the brain where the hormones dopamine and oxytocin are made, to the thyroid gland in the neck, to the adrenal glands in the abdomen, which produce stress-managing corticoids, to the insulin producing pancreas and to the sex organs, which produce androgens and estrogens.

 That sounds like a lot of glands, but it’s not even the half of it!
-Our endocrine system is imperative to life, and while you may not notice if your pet’s is working correctly, you’ll be hard pressed to miss when it’s not.
-When the endocrine system goes awry, your pet has what’s called an endocrinopathy.
-There are five common endocrinopathies seen in dogs and cats, and I’ll cover them each briefly now.
+Our endocrine system is imperative to life, and while you may not notice if your pet’s is working correctly, you’ll be hard-pressed to miss when it’s not.
+When the endocrine system goes awry, your pet has what’s called an endocrinopathy (a disease of an endocrine gland).

 Diabetes occurs due to a lack of insulin.
 This lack of insulin can be absolute (meaning none is produced) or relative (meaning not enough is produced).
 When there is a lack of insulin, the blood sugar surges because glucose (food for the cell) cannot get into the cell without its carrier, insulin.

 Both dogs and cats can get diabetes, though dogs generally get insulin-dependent diabetes while cats generally get non-insulin dependent diabetes (usually associated with obesity).
 Clinical signs include increased water intake, increased urination, increased appetite, and weight loss.

 This condition occurs in middle-aged to older cats.
 While it is possible for a dog to develop hyperthyroidism, it is rare.
 Hyperthyroidism occurs when there is an increased production of thyroid hormone, which leads to a high metabolic state.